nveenverma/Projects/Exploring StackOverflow/main.md

 In order to acheive this, we need to understand HTML structure of the document that we have.
 And then, narrow down to our element of interest.

-One way of doing this would be manually searching the webpage (hint: print `body` variable from above).<br>
+One way of doing this would be manually searching the webpage (hint: print `body` variable from above and search through it).<br>
 Second method, is to use the browser's Developr Tools.

 We will use this second one.
 On Chrome, open [tags page](http://stackoverflow.com/tags?tab=popular) and right-click on the language name (shown in top left) and choose **Inspect**.

 ![Image for Reference](https://github.com/nveenverma/Projects/blob/master/Exploring%20StackOverflow/tags.png?raw=true)
 *<center>Image for Reference</center>*